ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   features offered by the manifest itself.

 Trusted Component Signer Compromise
-: The QueryRequest message from a TAM to the TEEP Agent can include OCSP stapling data for the TAM's certificate and for intermediate CA certificates up to, but not including, the trust anchor so that the TEEP Agent can verify the certificate's revocation status.
-A certificate revocation status check on a Trusted Component Signer certificate is OPTIONAL by a TEEP Agent.
-A TAM is responsible for vetting a Trusted Component and before distributing them to TEEP Agents, so TEEP Agents can instead simply trust that a Trusted Component Signer certificate's status was done by the TAM.
+: A TAM is responsible for vetting a Trusted Component and before distributing them to TEEP Agents.
+  It is RECOMMENDED to provide a way to update the trust anchor store used by the TEE, for example using a firmware update mechanism.
+Thus, if a Trusted Component Signer is later compromised, the TAM can update the trust anchor store used by the TEE, for example using a firmware update mechanism.

 CA Compromise
-: The CA issuing certificates to a TAM or a Trusted Component Signer might get compromised.
+: The CA issuing certificates to a TEE or a Trusted Component Signer might get compromised.
-  A compromised intermediate CA certificate can be detected by a TEEP Agent by using OCSP information, assuming the revocation information is available.
-Additionally, it is RECOMMENDED to provide a way to update the trust anchor store used by the TEE, for example using a firmware update mechanism.
+  It is RECOMMENDED to provide a way to update the trust anchor store used by the TEE, for example using a firmware update mechanism.
 If the CA issuing certificates to devices gets compromised then these devices might be rejected by a TAM, if revocation is available to the TAM.

-Compromised TAM
+TAM Certificate Expiry
-: The TEEP Agent SHOULD use OCSP information to verify the validity of the TAM's certificate (as well as the validity of intermediate CA certificates).
-The integrity and the accuracy of the clock within the TEE determines the ability to determine an expired or revoked certificate.
-OCSP stapling data includes signature generation time, allowing certificate validity dates to be compared to the current time.
+: The integrity and the accuracy of the clock within the TEE determines the ability to determine an expired TAM certificate, if certificates are used.

 Compromised Time Source
 : As discussed above, certificate validity checks rely on comparing